O. Reg. 51/20: ORDER UNDER SUBSECTION 7.0.2 (4) OF THE ACT - CLOSURE OF ESTABLISHMENTSSkip to content

 WHEREAS an emergency was declared on March 17th, 2020 pursuant to Order in Council 518/2020 (Ontario Regulation 50/20);

 AND WHEREAS the criteria set out in subsection 7.0.2 (2) of the Emergency Management and Civil Protection Act have been satisfied;

 NOW THEREFORE, pursuant to subsection 7.0.2 (4), paragraph 5 of the Act,

-1. All facilities providing indoor recreational programs,
+1. Until the end of May 18, 2020, all facilities providing indoor recreational programs,

 3. All private schools as defined in the Education Act,